quixio/quix-docs/docs/connect/kafka-to-aws-outposts.md

 </div>
 </div>

-Quix helps you integrate Apache Kafka with Apache Airflow using pure Python.
+Quix helps you integrate Apache Kafka with AWS Outposts using pure Python.

 Transform and pre-process data, with the new alternative to Confluent Kafka Connect, before loading it into a specific format, simplifying data lake house arthitectures, reducing storage and ownership costs and enabling data teams to achieve success for your business.

 ## AWS Outposts

-UNREGOGNIZED TECH ALERT
+AWS Outposts is a fully managed service that extends AWS infrastructure, services, and tools to virtually any customer datacenter, co-location space, or on-premises facility.
+This technology allows customers to run a subset of AWS services locally, providing a consistent hybrid experience across their on-premises and cloud environments.
+With AWS Outposts, customers can leverage the same hardware, software, APIs, and tools they already use in the AWS Cloud, but now on-premises to meet their specific requirements for data residency, latency, and local data processing.

 ## Integrations